£14k Compensation Payout For Dental Negligence | Case Study

 By Lewis Houston.
-Last Updated 1st November 2023.
-If you’ve suffered damage to your teeth, you may want to learn more about claiming compensation and dental negligence payouts.
+Last Updated 9th December 2024.
+If you’ve suffered damage to your teeth, you may want to learn more about claiming a compensation payout for a dental injury.
 If so, you’ve found the right page.

 Below, we provide a comprehensive breakdown of dental negligence claims and the average compensation amounts that could be awarded.
 We do this in the form of a case study, by drawing upon awards from previously decided cases, and we look at what dental negligence payouts can include.